Home Grown Or Imported?

 you to remove all their leaves in order to produce a new set of smaller ones.
 Defoliation tools facilitate this task.
 They have two small flat blades (similar to a shear) which are located at the ends of a U shaped piece of steel.
 They are designed to cut the petiole of the leaf and then automatically spring back open.
 When there are hundreds, if not thousands of leaves to be removed, this can be a considerable savings in effort.
 The tool is available in an 8 inch long version and in several smaller configurations.
 The one which feels most comfortable in your hand is the one to choose.
 Since beginners will probably not initially become involved in defoliation, this tool is a handy addition to the tool box, but certainly not mandatory.

 Tweezers – A good set of tweezers are a useful addition to any bonsai tool kit.
-They excel at removing unwanted multi-legged creatures, 12pulling weeds and arranging moss.
+They excel at removing unwanted multi-legged creatures, pulling weeds and arranging moss.
 Several versions are available including those with straight tips and those with bent tips.
 Some even have small rakes, spatulas and spades on the opposite end.
 Straight or angled, spade or spatula, its all largely a matter of personal preference.
 We do however, recommend a type generally referred to as “pine tweezers.”
 These are constructed of much harder steel and are intended to be used in the removal of pine buds and needles.
 They are also handy for deadheading azaleas.
 Pine tweezers are more expensive than the standard variety, but have considerably more gripping power and serve a variety of functions.

 Bonsai Brush – At first this small hemp brush will seem superfluous but after one use it will become indispensable.
 These small hand brushes are used to finish off the surface soil on a freshly potted bonsai or to groom the surface of an established plant.
 The opposite end of the brush can even be used as a delicate scouring instrument for removing unwanted moss, lichen on the tree’s trunk.
 Its clever construction makes it an exceptionally useful tool for working in and around trunks and branches.
 Several sizes with both soft and stiff bristles are available.
 We have found the stiff bristles brushes to be the most useful.
 In addition to hemp brushes, there are a variety of small wire brushes which also prove a useful addition to the tool kit.
 Some are cone shaped and some resemble a toothbrush.
 Most are made with soft brass or plastic bristles and are handy for removing moss growing on the trunk and roots; water stains from the edge of a pot or simply to brush the daily dust and grime which settles out of the air and onto the trunk and branches of your bonsai each day.